 Psalms 104:13 He waters the hills from his chambers: the earth is satisfied with the fruit (H6529) of your (God’s) works.

 Proverbs 18:21 Death and life are in the power of the tongue: and they that love it shall eat the fruit (H6529) thereof.

 The last passage is more relevant today than ever.
 The death and life of the tongue and, let me add, the keyboard or pen in our hand, when we choose our own words to write to one another or paste to social media.
 Think about how this relates to freedom of speech.
 We can say anything we please, but SHOULD we say anything we please?
 Do an audit.
 Are humans doing it THEIR way or GOD’s way?
 The two books Audit of the Universe and Audit of Humankind are a checklist of the state of our world, of doing OUR OWN DEVICES.
 We’re reaping what we’re sowing.

 Just today, I heard about Dark Waters, which is the film version of an investigation of a significant firm that dumped toxic water into a river for decades, causing multiple health issues.
 All because we wanted Teflon coated frying pans.
 Teflon contains PFOA, a cancerogenic chemical.
-Famous and used since 1945, Teflon appeared to be a benefit, but sooner or later, a sakal-wise decision bites back.
+Famous and used since 1945, Teflon appeared to be a benefit, but sooner or later, a sakal-human wise decision bites back.
 You decide whether our national and international glass of peace and prosperity is filling with more rewards or emptying with more penalties.
-Is humanity, including the science, philosophy, and religious factions, doing their own thing as Adam and Eve did?
+Is humanity, including science, philosophy, and religion, doing its own thing as Adam and Eve did?

 How humankind functions switched from God’s track to its own track.
 Keep in mind the how humans function equation: